(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Aromatics

 The aromatic group is exemplified by benzene and naphthalene, a compound with a distinctive ‘mothball’ smell.
 Aromatic groups are planar (flat) ring structures with conjugated pi bonding with 4n+2 pi electrons.
-Given the stability of aromatic groups due to the delocalization of the pi electrons, these groups are widespread.
+Given the stability of aromatic groups due to the delocalization of pi electrons, these groups are abundant in nature.

 Alkyl Halides

-When the carbon of an alkane is bonded to one or more halogens, the group is referred to as an alkyl halide or haloalkane.
-Chloroform is a valuable solvent in the laboratory and was one of the earlier anesthetic drugs used in surgery.
+When the carbon atom of an alkane is bonded to one or more halogens, the compound is referred to as an alkyl halide, or haloalkane.
+Chloroform is a valuable laboratory solvent and was one of the earliest anesthetic drugs used in surgery.
 Chlorodifluoromethane was used as a refrigerant and in aerosol sprays until the late twentieth century.
 Still, its use was discontinued after it was found to have harmful effects on the ozone layer.
 Bromoethane is a simple alkyl halide often used in organic synthesis.
 Alkyl halide groups are quite rare in biomolecules.

 Alcohols, Phenols, and Thiols

-In the alcohol functional group, a carbon is single-bonded to an OH group (the OH group, when it is part of a larger molecule, is referred to as a hydroxyl group).
+In the alcohol functional group, a carbon is single-bonded to an OH group (when part of a larger molecule, the OH group is referred to as a hydroxyl group).
 All alcohols can be classified as primary, secondary, or tertiary.
 In primary alcohols, the carbon bonded to the OH group is also bonded to only one other carbon.
-The carbon is bonded to two or three other carbons in secondary and tertiary alcohols.
+In secondary and tertiary alcohols, carbon is bonded to two or three other carbons.
 When the hydroxyl group is directly attached to an aromatic ring, the resulting group is called a phenol.
 The sulfur analog of an alcohol is called a thiol (from the Greek thio, for sulfur).

 Note that the definition of a phenol states that the hydroxyl oxygen must be directly attached to one of the carbons of the aromatic ring.
 The compound below, therefore, is not a phenol – it is a primary alcohol.